Managing Environmental Conflict

 Columbia Climate School

 Conflicts frequently arise over environmental issues such as land use, natural resource management, and laws and regulation, emerging from diverging interests and values among stakeholders.
-This book is a primer on causes of and solutions to such conflicts.
-It provides a foundational overview of the theory and practice of collaborative approaches to managing environmental disputes.
+This talk addresses causes of and solutions to such conflicts and attempts to provide a foundational overview of the theory and practice of collaborative approaches to managing environmental disputes.

 Joshua D. Fisher explains the core concepts in collaborative conflict management and presents a clear, practical, and implementable framework for understanding and responding to environmental disputes.
 He details strategies to bring stakeholders together in pursuit of collective solutions, emphasizing ongoing processes of dialogue, analysis, action, and learning.
 This collaborative approach can create new opportunities for stakeholders to better understand each other and the natural world, which enables more effective and context-appropriate environmental governance.
 Fisher examines why and how system dynamics can constrain or expand the possibility of constructive management of conflicts.
 He will discuss case studies from the Amazon Basin, where local communities, extractive industry operators, conservationists, and land managers have often clashed over access to natural resources, drawing out lessons to illustrate how to adapt the conflict management framework to distinct contexts.